 MATH 1131 The Mathematical Universe.
 (Formerly 131) This course allows the student to discover the beauty and elegance of mathematics, its strength and value to everyday life.
 Includes topics such as zero, infinity, fractals, the golden ratio, clock arithmetic, matrices, cryptology, etc., that have helped shape the modern world.
 Students would be required to understand the techniques discussed to levels that would enable them to think abstractly beyond specific examples covered.
 Prerequisite: "C" or better in MATH 1105, 1108, 1110 or 1112 or math placement higher than basic skills.
-3 semester credit hours.
+3 semester credit hour/s.
 Comp Math Analytical MOI.
 Typically offered: Periodically.

 MATH 1150 Introduction to Statistics.
 (Formerly 150) Basic course in statistical techniques which includes representations of data, measures of central tendency, methods of counting, probability, sampling, estimation, hypothesis testing, correlation, and regression.
 For non-business majors.
-Prerequisite: "C" or better in MATH 1105 or MATH 1110 or credit or proficiency in a course above Basic Skills.
+Prerequisite: "C" or better in MATH 1105, MATH 1108 or MATH 1110 or placement in a course above Basic Skills.
 Credit will not be given for both MATH 1150 and MGT 1150.
-3 semester credit hours.
+IAI M1902.
+3 semester credit hour/s.
+Comp Math Analytical MOI.
 Typically offered: Fall and Spring Terms.

 MATH 1152 Calculus II.
 (Formerly 152) Offered through IIT.
-5 semester credit hours.
+5 semester credit hour/s.

 MATH 1170 Introduction to Calculus I. (Formerly 170) An introduction to limits and differentiation.
 Topics in algebra, functions, and trigonometry will be reviewed as necessary for calculus.
 Further study includes the chain rule, Newton's approximations, plane analytic geometry, and applications of velocity and marginal cost.
 The computer algebra system Maple will be employed.
 Prerequisite: Placement exam or a "C" or better in MATH 1111.
-5 semester credit hours.
+4 semester credit hour/s.
 Comp Math Analytical MOI.
 Typically offered: Fall Term.

 MATH 2200 Applications of Calculus I. (Formerly 200) A continuation of MATH 1170.
 Topics include curve sketching, plane analytic geometry, maxima and minima, related rates, and other applications of the derivative.
 Study concludes with definite and indefinite integrals, numeric integration, elementary differential equations, parametric functions, mean value theorem and the Fundamental Theorems of Integral Calculus.
 The computer algebra system Maple will be employed.
 Credit will not be granted for both MATH 2200, or MATH 2210.
 Prerequisite: "C" or better in MATH 1170.
-4 semester credit hours.
+4 semester credit hour/s.
 Comp Math Analytical MOI.
 Typically offered: Spring Term.

 MATH 2210 Calculus I. (Formerly 210) Topics include differentiation, and anti-differentiation of algebraic, trigonometric and transcendental functions, the fundamental theorem of calculus, mean value theorem, applied problems on maxima and minima, plane analytic geometry, and simple differential equations.
 The computer algebra system Maple will be used to illustrate calculus concepts.
-Credit will not be granted for all MATH 2210 or MATH 2220.
+Credit will not be granted for both MATH 2210 or MATH 2220.
 Prerequisite: Placement exam or "B" or better in MATH 1111.
-5 semester credit hours.
+IAI M1900-1; MTH901.
+4 semester credit hour/s.
 Comp Math Analytical MOI.
 Typically offered: Fall, Spring and Summer Terms.

 MATH 2211 Calculus II.
 (Formerly 211) Topics include applications of the definite integral, methods of integration, L'Hopital's rule, sequences and series, vectors, and numerical integration.
 The computer algebra system Maple will be used to illustrate calculus concepts.
-Prerequisite: "C" or better in MATH 2210, or MATH 2220.
-4 semester credit hours.
+Prerequisite: "C" or better in MATH 2210, or MATH 220.
+IAI M1900-2; MTH 902.
+4 semester credit hour/s.
 Typically offered: Fall, Spring and Summer Terms.

 MATH 2212 Calculus III.
 (Formerly 212) Topics include solid analytic geometry and vectors, partial differentiation, multiple integrals and vector calculus.
 The computer algebra system Maple will be used to illustrate calculus concepts.
 Prerequisite: "C" or better in MATH 2211.
-4 semester credit hours.
+IAI M1900-3; MTH903.
+4 semester credit hour/s.
 Typically offered: Fall and Spring Terms.